mgozali/Marlin-Sublime/README.md

-Tantillus specific version of Marln firmware
+Tantillus specific version of Marlin firmware
 ============================================

 * Added automatic fan enabling that turns the fan on whenever the hotend is above the specified temperature to a specified speed.